-The computerization system in the Company supports four main areas: Marketing and Customers Management, engineering infrastructures of the telecommunications infrastructure, Company resources management, and company-wide systems.
+The computer system in the Company supports four main areas: Marketing and Customers Management, engineering infrastructures of the telecommunications infrastructure, Company resources management, and company-wide systems.

-The Company's computerization system is large and complex, and supports critical work processes and handles very large volumes of data.
-The system consists of a large number of systems, some old, which were developed many years ago and operate on mainframe computers, others modern, developed and applies more recently and operating in open computerization environments.
+The Company's computer system is large and complex, and supports critical work processes and handles very large volumes of data.
+This system consists of a large number of systems, some of which are information systems which started being developed many years ago, while others are modern and were developed and applied recently.
+Most of the systems operate in open computer environments.